 Revertthe default rules, which restores the predefined settings or the settings pushed from Panorama.
 For details, see Overriding or Reverting a Security Policy Rule.

 Rules are evaluated top down and as enumerated on the

 Policiespage.
 To change the order in which the rules are evaluated against network traffic, select a rule and click

 Move Top, or

 Move Bottom.
 For details, see Move or Clone a Policy Rule.

-Disableit; to enable a rule that is disabled, select the rule and
+Disable.
+To enable a rule that is disabled, select the rule and click

 Highlight Unused Rules.
-You can then decide whether to disable a rule or delete it.
+You can then decide whether to disable the rule or delete it.
 Rules not currently in use are displayed with a dotted yellow background.
-When policy rule hit count is enabled, the Hit Count data is used to determine if a rule is unused.

 To show or hide the columns that display in the

 Policiespages, select this option next to the column name to toggle the display of each column.